import matplotlib.pyplot as plt

 The rasterio.plot.show

-as well, supports the same kinds of cmap
+function is also based on matplotlib (Hunter 2007), and thus supports the same kinds of cmap

 ='BrBG');